TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

      - If this is a new node, its degree is the total number of hashtags in given tweet minus one. (degree of a fully connected graph)
      - If this node appears before, its degree increment includes two parts:
           1. The edges that connect to the new node.
 This part of degree increase is the number of new nodes.
           2. The edges that connect to an existing node.
 However, this edge does not appear in graph.
-In other word, the two end-nodes do not co-exist in previous tweets
+In other word, the two end-nodes do not co-exist in previous tweets.
+This is the second part.
           3. The edges that connect to an existing node.
 Also, this edge appear in the graph.
 Or, the two end-nodes co-exist in one of the previous tweets.

+For graph pruning, we discuss cases as below:
+   * At each step of graph growing, record the edge increase and the time into history FIFO queue.
+The top of the queue is the oldest step operations
+   * Retrieve the time, if the time is out of current maximum timestamp $- 60$,